jntolentino/jntolentino/README.md

 - 💡 I love building apps with clean, intuitive UX
 - 📸 I used to document events as a media officer — now I apply that eye for detail to UI
-- 🎮 Inspired by vintage tech, I design interfaces with retro flair
 - 🤝 I value collaboration, communication, and continuous learning

 ---